 Good fats are good for you.
-Research has uncovered benefits to eating good, unsaturated dietary fats found in foods like nuts (walnuts), flaxseed, plant oils (canola, soybean, safflower, and extra virgin olive oil), salmon, mackerel, and avocado.
-Walnuts are the only nut that has a significant source of the plant-based omega-3 alpha-Linolenic acid, or ALA (2.5 grams/ounce).
+Research has uncovered benefits to eating good, unsaturated dietary fats found in foods like nuts (California Walnuts), flaxseed, plant oils (canola, soybean, safflower, and extra virgin olive oil), salmon, mackerel, and avocado.
+Walnuts are the only tree nut that has a significant source of the plant-based omega-3 alpha-Linolenic acid, or ALA (a handful, 30g, contains 2.7g of ALA).